Probiotics and Kidney Health

 Why Take Probiotics for Kidney Health?

-Certain probiotic microorganisms can utilize urea, uric acid and creatinine and other toxins as nutrients for growth.
-Overloaded and impaired kidneys lead to buildup of these poisonous wastes in the bloodstream.
+Certain probiotic microorganisms can utilize urea, uric acid, creatinine and other toxins as nutrients for growth.
 Probiotic microorganisms multiply and metabolize larger quantities of uremic toxins, facilitating the increased diffusion of these toxins from the circulating blood into the bowel across the lining of the intestinal walls.
 Ultimately, these microbes are excreted in the feces (normally microbes make up 50% of feces by weight).

-Enteric toxin reduction technology uses probiotic organisms to transform the colon into a blood cleansing agent, which, with the aid of microbes, indirectly removes toxic wastes and helps eliminate them as fecal matter.
-Consequently, it is possible to maintain a healthy kidney function with the oral use of RenadylTM, a natural supplement for kidney failure.
-The patented, proprietary probiotics in Renadyl™ have been clinically tested and shown to be safe, effective and free of serious side effects when taken for as long as six months.
+Intestinal Dialysis™ uses probiotic organisms to transform the colon into a blood cleansing agent, which, with the aid of microbes, indirectly removes toxic wastes and helps eliminate them as fecal matter.
+Consequently, it may be possible to maintain healthy kidney function with Renadyl™.
+The patented, proprietary probiotics in Renadyl™ have been clinically tested and shown to be safe, effective, and free of serious side effects when taken for as long as six months.